 Studies of tree rings have shown redwood trees in the northern redwood parks have increased their growth rates markedly, especially since 1950.
 Tree ring width since 1950 can average 50% per year more than what was experienced on average in the tree’s 1,000 to 2,000 years of life before 1950.

 The northern redwood parks have not experienced adverse climate change like the southern redwood parks.
-There have been no recent droughts in the Humboldt and Del Norte county redwood parks and no fire events within these parks.
-The increased CO2 has not led to adverse weather events in the northern redwood parks and the redwood trees are increasing their growth rates in response to the CO2 increase.
+The recent droughts in the Humboldt and Del Norte county redwood parks were not as severe as those further south and there were no major fire events within these parks.
+The increased CO2 has not led to substantial adverse climate events in the northern redwood parks and the redwood trees are increasing their growth rates in response to the CO2 increase.

 3 Height Changes in very Tall Redwood Trees Since 2000

 The increased growth rate in redwood trees is also expressed in increased crown growth, leading to increased tree height.
 It is documented theoretical tree height is limited to 425 feet or so due to how far ground nutrients can be pulled upward by adhesion versus the effect of gravity.
 For tall redwood trees this is partially offset by fog absorption but the demonstrated current height limit is 381 feet, with an historic height limit of maybe 400 feet.
 But for most of their lifespans the tallest redwood trees dealt with CO2 at 285 ppm, now it is 415 and going to 500.
 So they may be able to get taller, all other things being equal.

 To assess this, here are height changes in the tallest redwood trees by park that were measured somewhere around 2000 and then again somewhere around 2013.
 So the height changes are over a 13 year period on average.